6 Types of Wood for Phinisi Boats in Indonesia

 Why Are These Woods Chosen?

-Each type of wood plays a distinct role, chosen not only for strength and durability but also for its origin, symbolism, and spiritual meaning.
-Here’s why these specific woods are favored:
+Each type of wood plays a distinct role.
+They are chosen not only for strength and durability but also for their origin, symbolism, and spiritual meaning.
+These specific woods are favored for several key reasons.

 1. Indigenous to Indonesia

-Most of the woods used—such as ironwood (kayu ulin), teak (jati), and bitti—are native to Indonesia and grow abundantly in the forests of Sulawesi and Kalimantan.
+Most of the woods used, such as ironwood (kayu ulin), teak (jati), and bitti, are native to Indonesia.
+They grow abundantly in the forests of Sulawesi and Kalimantan.

 2. Exceptional Marine Durability